JetBrains/kotlin-web-site/docs/topics/gradle.md

     </tabs>

-When configuring the Kotlin daemon’s JVM arguments, please, note that:
+When configuring the Kotlin daemon's JVM arguments, please, note that:

 * It is expected to have multiple instances of the Kotlin daemon running at the same time when different subprojects or tasks have different sets of JVM arguments.
 * New Kotlin daemon instance starts only when Gradle runs a related compilation task and existing Kotlin daemons do not have the same set of JVM arguments.